woodsy88/guides-markdown/Ruby On Rails/Ruby/enums.md

   enum status: { pending: 0, confirmed: 1, rejected: 2 }
 end```

-##TEsing a enum in the rails console
+##Testing a enum in the rails console

 Change the enum to confirmed